LoamNet/net.loam.prototype.gridscape/Assets/3-Conversation/documentation.md

 ### `message` (String) (Optional)
 - A string used as an argument to a generic message system callback.
 Can be connected to and interpreted as user desires.
 - Empty String or Null will result in no message dispatch.
+- Sent the moment the line is loaded.

 ### `text` (String) (REQUIRED)
 - The one and only required field, everything else has reasonable defaults.
 This is the text displayed.
 This must contain data, even if it's empty.
 It cannot be null, and is assumed not to be null.